On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Preliminaries.

 \subsection{Irreducible symplectic varieties: the smooth case}

-An irreducible symplectic manifold is a compact K\"ahler manifold $X$ which is simply connected and carries a holomorphic symplectic form $\sigma$ such that $H^0(X,\Omega^2_X)=\C\cdot \sigma$.
-For a general introduction of the subject, we refer to \cite{Huy-basic}.
+An irreducible symplectic manifold is a compact K\"ahler manifold $X$ which is simply connected and has a holomorphic symplectic form $\sigma$ such that $H^0(X,\Omega^2_X)=\C\cdot \sigma$.
+For a general introduction to this subject, see \cite{Huy-basic}.

 Let $X$ be an irreducible symplectic manifold of dimension $2n \geq 2$.
 Let $\sigma\in H^0(X,\Omega^2_X)$ such that $\int_{ X} \sigma^n \bar{\sigma}^{n}=1$.
 Then, following \cite{Beau84}, the second cohomology group $H^2(X,\mathbb C)$ is endowed with a quadratic form $q_{X}$ defined as follows